In this post, I’m exploring the 17 perfect bean to cup coffee machines of 2022 in the UK.

 Italian Excellence

-Proudly crafted in Italy, for premium quality and a never ending passion for espresso coffee creating.
+Proudly crafted in Italy, for premium quality and a never ending passion for espresso making.

 Up to 6 Beverages

-Learn the 6 beverages available, all at your fingertips and try the ultimate barista experience at home: ristretto, espresso coffee, espresso coffee lungo, coffee, americano & hot water (for teas and infusions).
+Discover the 6 beverages available, all at your fingertips and try the ultimate barista experience at home: ristretto, espresso, espresso lungo, coffee, americano & hot water (for teas and infusions).

 Brand New Wide Screen User Interace

-High technology crafted it even more simple, thanks to a widescreen control panel providing all settings and functions at a glance.
+High technology made it even more humble, thanks to a widescreen control panel giving all settings and functions at a glance.

 4 User Profiles